There a many ways to seek and plan for opportunities to make small but effective changes to diet behaviour.

 Practical tips around food

-- Take away is OK: sandwiches, salad rolls and wraps, veggie-based soups, salads, sushi or rice-paper rolls (limit salty and sweet foods and fried foods).
+- Sandwiches, salad rolls and wraps, veggie-based soups, salads, sushi or rice-paper rolls (limit salty and sweet foods and fried foods).

 Eating well on a budget